Ik3nna/firstApp/README.md

 #  Technologies Used

-1. React Native Expo: A framework for building native mobile apps using React.
+1. React Native: A framework for building native mobile apps using React.

 2. Redux: A state management library for managing the application's state.